|

 at least one city (Culver City) the number of digits varies from camera to camera.

-Pointing up the lack of standards, several cities' camera tickets don't display the Late Time at all, even though
+Pointing up the lack of standards, several cities formerly using Nestor-brand camera systems don't display the Late Time at all, even though

-systems clearly have the capability to do so.
+systems clearly had the capability to do so.

 (From